gvwilson/thirdbit/ideas/index.md

     It has nothing to do with software engineering, but I think it would be a lot of fun.

-## What I Would Study
+## What I Won't Study

-I never had the patience or diligence to be a good researcher, but I still have lots of questions that I would like answered.
+I never had the patience or diligence to be a good researcher, but I still have lots of questions.

 Are programmers who use version control more productive that programmers who don't?
 :   This may seem too obvious to be worth investigating,